British Pakistanis: Sectoral representation

-Data from the 2011 Census shows British Pakistanis had one of the lowest employment rates amongst other ethnic groups and a lower than average employment rate in all regions of England and Wales, reported at 49%.
-The statistics also showed Pakistanis had one of the highest rates of unemployment at 12%.

-Around 60% of British Pakistani women were economically inactive and 15% were unemployed in 2011.
-Amongst older employed Pakistani women, many work as packers, bottlers, canners, fillers, or sewing machinists.
-In 2012, Pakistani women began to surge into the labour market, although this was noted as many merely moving from economic inactivity to unemployment.

-Office for National Statistics figures for 2020 show British Pakistanis are far more likely to be self-employed than any other ethnic group, at 25%.
-Traditionally, many British Pakistanis have been self-employed, with many working in the transport industry or family-run businesses in the retail sector.

-In the fourth quarter of 2019, the Labour Force Survey showed that the employment rate for British Pakistanis stood at 57% and unemployment rates were 7%.
+Pakistani-origin workers are represented in professional and public service occupations, including medicine, dentistry and pharmacy.
 According to General Medical Council statistics as of March 2024, there were 21,280 doctors from Pakistan registered in the UK, and 2,100 dentists of Pakistani ethnicity were registered with the General Dental Council as of 2017.
-Pakistani-origin doctors make up 5.7% of all doctors in the UK and Pakistan is one of the largest source countries of foreign young doctors in the UK.
-As of 2021, Pakistanis made 8% of the NHS in England's junior doctors, 4% of the consultants and 10% of the other specialists.
+In total, Pakistani-origin doctors make up 6.1% of all doctors in the UK and Pakistan is one of the largest source countries of foreign young doctors in the UK.
+As of 2021, Pakistanis represented 8% of the NHS in England's junior doctors, 4% of the consultants and 10% of the other specialists.